 This class implements the collapsed graph edges, obtained by collapsing multiple edges (decisions from different EDAs or other sources) from the raw graph into one edge.
 The edges are directional and represent entailment relations between the source and the target nodes (source -> target).
 This class extends DefaultEdge: http://jgrapht.org/javadoc/org/jgrapht/graph/DefaultEdge.html

-UIMA Type System for Transduction Layer
+UIMA Type System for Transduction Layer [Gil]

 Introduction